Keep it Connected

 It's more simplistic than you might initially think.

 Limiting yourself to one specific context over another is risky, and there’s no need to do so.
-On the other hand, too many disconnected variables of techniques, will overwhelm your mind.
+On the other hand, too many disconnected variables of techniques or solutions, will overwhelm your mind.
 Instead, be free of cognitive overload, keep it integrated and strategically train to protect yourself from all edged/impact weapon attacks with one core combat system: PTK-SMF.

 "Everything should be as simple as it can be, but not simpler."